itk Nightly Clarifying Serum

 Fun fact: Carnosine can be naturally found in our muscles and brain.

-Learn more about CarnosineCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about CarnosineCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.